luis-valdez/Learning-Journal/index.md

 I'm starting my own idea journal, and so far I like it.
 Gives me an easy way out to write all my random ideas that can be either garbage or in someway useful.
 Eitherway I don't have to decide in the moment I can revisit them later and classify.

 **Note to self** from next week I will try to write in this blog as I absorb every individual content.
 This week I writted all of it at the end based on my notes.
-But I think I can make deeper insights if I write the blog post when I have it fresh in my memorie.
+But I think I can make deeper insights if I write the blog post when I have it fresh in my memory.

 That's all from this week I hope you enjoyed it and that you didn't get bored, thanks for reading :).